cdburley/gdo_climate_toolsuite_ads2032_loads/README.md

 ## Notes
 1) Loads in CISO, IPCO, NEVP, and PACE are modeled as a whole in TELL but are separated in GridView.
 To create the data for these BAs I used the whole load simulated by TELL and distributed it to the subregions within the BA using the annual total load in each subregion to portion out the TELL loads.
+This means those BAs will have the same hour-to-hour variability (governed by the BA map in TELL) but different magnitudes.
 2) The BAs in Canada (AESO and BCHA) and Mexico (CFE) are not modeled by TELL.
 The time-series for those BAs are the same as those in the original GridView file.
 Likewise, there are no values for TH_Malin, TH_Mead, and TH_PV.